rastogiprassan/vityarthi_project/statement.md

 2. Providing a tool for users to estimate trip costs upfront for better transparency and planning.

-3. Enabling cab operators to optimize fare management and offer competitive pricing.
+3. Enablin\g cab operators to optimize fare management and offer competitive pricing.

 4. Incorporating features such as user input for distance or pickup and drop locations, and outputting the fare based on          predefined tariff rules or predictive models.